Huang Biren: Career

-Since 2005, Biren has filmed an average of only one serial per year, compared to three drama series per year between 2002 and 2004.
+Since 2005, Huang has filmed an average of only one serial per year, compared to three drama series per year between 2002 and 2004.
 Rumours circulated that she feigned illness so that she need not take up roles that did not cast her in good light.
-Biren came out strongly against these rumours and attributed the drop in drama serials filmed to an asthma attack she suffered after filming The Undisclosed, granting her medical leave for a period of a year.
+Huang came out strongly against these rumours and attributed the drop in drama serials filmed to an asthma attack she suffered after filming The Undisclosed, granting her medical leave for a period of a year.
 Another reason cited by the local media was the media merger which took place in December 2004, which led to less dramas produced as competition from SPH MediaWorks ceased to exist.

-Biren did not film any serials in Year 2006.
-The suspense thriller The Undisclosed, which was telecast in 2006, was filmed in 2005.
+In 2006, Huang did not film any serials although she appeared in the suspense thriller The Undisclosed (2006) which was filmed in 2005.
 Instead, she ventured into hosting or appeared as a guest in various variety shows.
-Though her drama serials reduced significantly, Biren was still able to maintain her popularity levels, as attested by her popularity award wins at the Star Awards ceremonies.
+Though her drama serials reduced significantly, Huang was still able to maintain her popularity levels, as attested by her popularity award wins at the Star Awards ceremonies.

-In June 2007, Biren was chosen as one of the 10 TV mentors for the Star Search 2007 Reality Talent Show contestants.
+In June 2007, Huang was chosen as one of the 10 TV mentors for the Star Search 2007 Reality Talent Show contestants.
 In the same year, she was again nominated for the Best Actress award in the Asian Television Awards (ATA) and Star Awards 2007 for her role as a fat, naggy and fierce housewife in Mars VS Venus.
 Though she did not manage to clinch both of the awards, she was tipped the hot favourite to win by many media, audience and industry watchers.
 After she lost the ATA Best Actress award to Filipino actress Gina Pareño, Biren spoke to reporters from Channel News Asia:

 A nomination out of so many countries – you're talking about the whole of Asia – is already something to be proud of.
 So, I think it's already something that I feel is a great achievement.

-In the Star Awards 25th Anniversary Show, Biren won the coveted My Favourite Actress Award, defeating hot favourites Zoe Tay and Fann Wong.
-She was the first female artiste to win this prestigious award, which was given out in commemoration of 25 Years of drama productions.
+In the Star Awards 25th Anniversary Show, Huang won the My Favourite Actress Award, defeating hot favourites Zoe Tay and Fann Wong.